MicrosoftDocs/win32/desktop-src/Msi/embedded-transforms.md

 ---
-Description: 'Embedded transforms are stored inside the .msi file of the package.
+Description: Embedded transforms are stored inside the .msi file of the package.
 This guarantees to users that the transform is always available when the installation package is available.
-Alternatively, transforms may be provided to users as standalone .mst files.' ms.assetid: 'f7b265df-4b34-44ea-85ab-8dbca4797517'
+Alternatively, transforms may be provided to users as standalone .mst files. ms.assetid: f7b265df-4b34-44ea-85ab-8dbca4797517
 title: Embedded Transforms
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Embedded Transforms